By Audley South Africa specialist Rob

 Drive along the Garden Route

 The Garden Route stretches between Mossel Bay and Plettenberg Bay on South Africa’s southern coast and is an area of mountain passes, coastal roads, seaside towns, and lush green landscapes.
 Move just 15 miles inland though and you find the Klein Karoo, which in contrast has a semi-desert arid landscape.

 High quality roads and little traffic make the Garden Route easy to explore by self-drive.
 The N2 is the main highway, which runs along the coast, but I prefer taking Route 62, a lovely back country route that travels parallel to the coastal road.
 It is an undulating, winding road that takes you through desert and mountain scenery and passes through classic Cape Dutch towns with their pretty whitewashed buildings with gabled roofs.

-Along the Garden Route are two national parks, Wilderness and Tsitsikama.
+Along the Garden Route are two national parks, Wilderness and Tsitsikamma.
 They boast a combination of coastal landscapes, lush forests and beautiful beaches.
 This area is home to massive seal and penguin colonies and is great for hiking and boat trips.

 Whale watch from the clifftops in Hermanus

 Most whale watching requires you to wrap up warm, don waterproofs and board a boat, but in the Cape it’s an entirely different story.
 At Hermanus the cliffs drop steeply into the ocean, allowing the whales to come within 30 meters of the shore.

 The migrating southern right whales use the calm waters and steep shores of False Bay and Walker Bay as sheltered locations to calve and rest up before heading south toward Antarctica with their young.
-The whales can be seen between of June and October in this area, however September and October are the optimum months to visit, as Hermanus tends to experience dryer, warmer weather at this time.
+The whales can be seen between of June and October in this area, however September and October are the optimum months to visit, as Hermanus tends to experience drier, warmer weather at this time.

 Take a luxury train journey on the Rovos Rail or the Blue Train